 How the Sonnet Came to England

-In 1520, the sonnet came to England, to the court of King Henry VIII, where Sir Thomas Wyatt and Sir Henry Howard, the Earl of Surrey, wrote the first sonnets in English.
+In 1520, the sonnet came to England, to the court of King Henry VIII, when Sir Thomas Wyatt and Sir Henry Howard, the Earl of Surrey, wrote the first sonnets in English.

 Wyatt became acquainted with French and Italian poets when he traveled to Italy and to the papacy on diplomatic missions.
 When he returned to England, Wyatt translated Petrarch’s sonnets.